 If you think that you need a lawyer there are several places you can go to find one local to you, who has the right expertise and offers the services you need.
 We don’t recommend individual lawyers or firms on this website, but we can point you in the direction of directories or listings of lawyers so you can choose for yourself.

 Free legal services and legal aid are unfortunately very limited.
-Bristol CAB provide a free email only advice service run by law students, and the Bar Pro Bono Unit provide free representation.
+Bristol CAB provide a free email only advice service run by law students, and Advocate (formerly the Bar Pro Bono Unit) provide free representation.
 However each have a turnaround time of several weeks.
 See also services at court in this area.
 Some solicitors offer initial free half hour appointments.
 Many law firms and barristers are able to offer fixed or capped fees, and in some instances reduced hourly rates.
 Alternatively, some lawyers are happy to be instructed just for some key stages or steps in your case, rather than the whole way through.
 You should shop around and ask what fee arrangements each lawyer / firm can offer you to best suit your budget.

 To find a solicitor to instruct search the Law Society database here.